mrdk/mind/doc/streams.rst

 .. word:: current@	( -- n ) |K|, "current-fetch"

    Put the value at the current position of the current stream onto the stack.
-This is only defined if :word:`valid` returns :word:`true`; however a stream may return a specific end-of-stream value.
+This is only defined if :word:`valid?` returns :word:`true`.
+A stream may however return a specific end-of-stream value.

 .. word:: valid?        ( -- flag ) |K|, "valid-question"